reshamas/reshamas.github.io/_posts/2019-03-16-deploying-deep-learning-models-on-web-and-mobile.md

 ### File Updates to Make
-:point_right: To run your own mobile app, you need only make the following adjustments:
+:point_right: To run your own web app, you need only make the following adjustments:

 1. In this file [src/config.yaml](https://github.com/npatta01/web-deep-learning-classifier/blob/2a30245d467b51705e51aa7a71658dd407dc49cf/src/config.yaml), updates these fields:
 - `title`